sathomas/material-gauge/README.md

 }
 ```

-As the example indidates, you probably want to use vendor prefixes for maximum compatibility.
+As the example indicates, you probably want to use vendor prefixes for maximum compatibility.

 If you wish, you can use the included JavaScript component to set and update the gauge value.
 The component API is quite simple.
 First, create a new object: